 If you look at the nutritional value of many fruits you’ll see they can contain a good amount of sugar.
-The sugar in fruit is mostly in the form of fructose which is technically different than table sugar (glucose + fructose).
+The sugar in fruit is mostly fructose, which is technically different from table sugar (glucose + fructose).

 Many are quick to tell you the sugar in fruit is supposedly healthier because it contains “natural sugars.”
-Plus the fiber and vitamins in the fruit help to slow the blood sugar spike that happens when eating sugar.
+The fiber and vitamins in the fruit help slow the blood sugar spike that happens when eating sugar.

 But is this fructose sugar any better for you than table sugar?
 Or maybe it’s just recommended to eat more fruit because it’s a healthier option than snacking on a bag of potato chips.
 Eating fruit can help to satisfy your sweet tooth so you don’t end up eating a Costco-sized candy bar.

 If weight loss is your goal then there are some things you need to know about fruit sugar.
 It could be unexpectedly making you fat without you even knowing it.

 Here you’ll discover if eating fruit really does make you fat, who should and shouldn’t be eating fruits, and the times you should and shouldn’t be eating fruits.

 One of the most obvious first steps with those trying to lose weight is to cut back on sweets.
 It’s clearly one of the main causes of weight gain despite its calorie content (1).

 For decades we were told it’s all about the calories when it comes to weight loss.
 Calories in equals calories out… right?

 Turns out your hormones play a vital role as well (2).
 Insulin resistance from eating too many sugars can put your body into a fat-storing mode leading to obesity, increased visceral fat, type 2 diabetes and heart disease (3).